 Test C had the least number of participants with only 11 choosing to use the 25 squared quadrat method to estimate % cover.
-These results were also more consistent between the two methods of comparison with population mean resulting in a pass rate of 95% and image analysis resulting in a pass rate of 95% indicating a greater level of consistency than with any other test.
-The range of results for each quadrat was not as high as seen with the other two methods however due to a particularly lower % cover for quadrat 7 from one lab this had a range from 10% to 98%.
-Quadrats 5 and 14 had the lowest ranges; this was also found when using the other two methods of % cover estimation (tests A and B).
+Unlike the previous years' results which were very consistent between the two methods of comparison with population mean and ImageJ analysis both resulting in a pass rate of 95% this year the results were less consistent between tests.
+However the range of results, between 21% and 34%, for each quadrat was not as high as seen with the other two methods.

-Four laboratories failed at least one quadrat using Z-scores from the mean with each of these resulting in between 1 and 5 failures.
-The majority of 'Fails' could be attributed to one laboratory.
-There were also more 'Fails' using Z-score from image analysis with a total of 14 'Fails', seven of which were attributed to a single lab.
-Test C had the lower level of deviation from % covers as calculated from image analysis.
+Only one person failed one quadrat using Z-scores from the mean which is a much higher pass rate than seen with the other two methods.
+There were also more 'Fails' using Z-score from image analysis with a total of 24 'Fails', which were relatively evenly distributed between all labs.
+Only one person had a 100% pass rate.